-To the extent permitted by the Act, the Company has agreed to indemnify its auditors as part of the terms of their engagement against claims by third parties arising from the audit.
+To the extent permitted by the Section 289 of Companies Act 2016, the Company has agreed to indemnify its auditors as part of the Terms of their engagement against claims by third parties arising from the audit.
 No payment has been made to indemnify the auditors during or since the financial year.